Middle East Studies

 The Student Experience

 The culminating experience of the undergraduate BA in Middle East Studies is the Signature Experience: a study abroad, internship, Model Arab League (a role-playing program that allows students to develop leadership and debate skills), or other activity related to the Middle East.
 Other academic opportunities include independent research projects and faculty-guided research assistantships.
-Outside of the classroom, students can get involved by joining the Middle East Languages Club or the International & Area Studies Student Corps, a group that coordinates discussions, events, and outreach opportunities for Middle East Studies students.
+Outside of the classroom, students can get involved by joining the Middle East Languages Club.

 Having an international experience or understanding of other cultures and languages can set you apart from other job applicants.
 The skills gained from the Middle East Studies program can be applied to a number of professional fields, such as translation/interpretation, immigration, journalism, or international business ventures.
 Some of the U’s Middle East Studies graduates have pursued work as victim advocates, editors, community developers, or as commissioned officers in the military.
 Graduate work and employment in law, social work, public administration, or international relations is also well-suited to students of this program.